 Fascia is often included in conversations about health.

 Fascia, a type of connective tissue, is central to our posture and movement.
-Fascia enwraps each muscle, bone, and organ and plays an essential role in organizing our structure in the field of gravity.
+Fascia enwraps each muscle, bone, organ and plays an essential role in organizing our structure in the field of gravity.
 It is also an integral part of each cell in the body.

 Cut an orange in half.
 The orange-colored thick peel is similar to our skin.
 The soft, thin yellow substance beneath the skin is like the superficial fascia of the body.
 Each segment of the orange is covered with a fine membrane much like the deep fascial coverings of our muscles, bones, and organs.

 Dr. Rolf was a biochemist and one of the first to recognize the importance of fascia, “the organ of structure.”
 Her unique contribution was to look at how one’s structure and it’s components are organized in gravity.
 She developed a method for practitioners to improve these relationships.
 Fascia plays an essential role in how humans are organized in gravity.
 Rolfing balances the tensions in the fascial network, providing a path to improve those relationships.
 Dr. Rolf observed:

 ● The body has many segments – head, torso, pelvis, etc.

 ● When these segments are vertically aligned with the head over the shoulder, hip, knee, and ankle – the body is supported by the gravitational field.